Skip advert

 Advertisement - Article continues below

-If you are determined to sell your car privately, it’s best to cast your net as wide as possible by advertising with a national website or magazine.
+If you want to sell your car privately, it's important to cast your net as widely as possible by advertising on a national website.
 There are a lot of options, and some even cater for a niche audience, which is ideal if your car is a classic or has a particular following of loyal enthusiasts.

 Online auctions such as eBay have become hugely popular.
 They give you the option to set a reserve price (the minimum you’re willing to accept for a sale to go ahead), and if two or more buyers really want your car, the sale amount can be pushed up by a bidding war.
 However, online auction sites can make their money by taking a percentage of the sale price as their fee, so you’ll need to take that into account.